-Dublin San Ramon Services District (DSRSD) maintains relationships with other public agencies to provide value to the community and deliver water and wastewater services in a safe, efficient, and environmentally responsible manner.
+Dublin San Ramon Services District (DSRSD) maintains relationships with other public agencies to provide value to the community and deliver water and to protect public health and the environment by providing reliable and sustainable water, recycled water, and wastewater services in a safe, efficient, and fiscally responsible manner.

 A joint powers authority, the DSRSD-EBMUD Recycled Water Authority (DERWA), governs the partnership.
 Two directors from each agency serve on the DERWA board of directors.